Project-Ellie/infrastructure/nvidia/configure_runtimes.md

 $ sudo systemctl restart kubelet
 ```

-Then head on to infrastructure/kubernets and run plugin.sh
+Then head on to infrastructure/kubernets and run nvidia-device-plugin.sh